Reliability analysis for non-deterministic limit-states using stochastic emulators: Proposed methodology for reliability analysis

 Once the emulators are trained, the probability of failure $P_f$ can be estimated using MCS.
-Since $P_f$ can be defined in multiple ways, as in \cref{eq_Pf_stochastic_definition_integral,eq_Pf_random_variable_POV,eq_Pf_random_function_POV}, it is of interest to determine which definition yields the estimator with the minimum variance.
-For this purpose, we compare the variances of the MCS estimators derived from \cref{eq_Pf_stochastic_definition_integral,eq_Pf_random_variable_POV}.
-This comparison assumes that $s\prt{\ve{x}}$ is known, which is generally not the case.
-However, in the context of the emulators under consideration, such a function can be inexpensively computed, as described in Sec.~\ref{sec_comp_sx_GLaM} and Sec.~\ref{sec_comp_sx_SPCE}.
+Since $P_f$ can be defined in various ways, as in \cref{eq_Pf_stochastic_definition,eq_Pf_random_variable_POV,eq_Pf_random_function_POV}, we need to determine which definition yields the estimator with the lowest variance.
+To achieve this, we compare the variances of the MCS estimators derived from \cref{eq_Pf_stochastic_definition,eq_Pf_random_variable_POV}.
+This comparison is only feasible because $\hat{s}(\ve{x})$, the emulator-based approximation of $s(\ve{x})$, is both efficient to compute and numerically precise.
+As a related consideration, the accuracy of $\hat{s}(\ve{x})$ is strongly dependent on the quality of the emulators.

-The MCS estimator of \eqrefe{eq_Pf_stochastic_definition_latent} follows the conventional MCS framework and reads: